fabianmartins/alienattack.workshop/README.md

 ### cleanACTIVITY 2 - Destroy the deployed environment

 Go to the the terminal on your environment and type the following command.
-Be sure to be at your cdk folder.
+Be sure to be at your cdk folder (~/environment/alienattack.workshop/cdk).

 ```
-~/environment/alienattack.workshop/cdk (master) $ cdk destroy -c envname=$envname
+cdk destroy -c envname=$envname
 ```

 If everything went well, you will receive a message like the following one: